pypolitics/bankofparliament/README.md

 * identify person with significant as an mp, extract the percentage ownership
 * if the mp doesnt exist, add a custom one to complete the visualisation
 * when the wealth/shareholdings node, destroy plot a draw just the companies house / shareholdings data (expanded to inc officers)
+* if there is a shareholder of a company that is also a company they have shares, link with dotted line (example, andrew bridgen)

 * Photo of mp on graph
 * Firefox, Chrome etc compatibility